MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Açıklamalar

-Denetim için DISPID_AMBIENT_APPEARANCE özelliğinin geçerli değerini almak için bu işlevi çağırın.
+Denetimin DISPID_AMBIENT_APPEARANCE özelliğinin geçerli değerini almak için bu işlevi çağırın.

 ##  <a name="ambientscaleunits"></a>Coelcontrol:: AmbientScaleUnits